45th Infantry Division (United States): Square division

 In August 1941, the 45th Infantry Division took part in the Louisiana Maneuvers, the largest peacetime exercises in U.S. military history.
-The division was assigned to VIII Corps with the 2nd and 36th Infantry Divisions, camped near Pitkin, Louisiana.
+The division was assigned to VIII Corps with the 2nd and 36th Infantry Divisions, camped near Pitkin.
 Still operating with outmoded equipment from World War I, the division did not perform well during these exercises, and was criticized by officers who considered it "feeble."
 In spite of these deficiencies, less than one month later, the men's tour of duty was extended for another eighteen months, much to their chagrin, because of concerns of an impending American entry into World War II.

+Triangular division

+On 23 February 1942, as a part of an Army-wide reorganization of National Guard divisions, the 45th Division was reorganized as a triangular division.
+The division's two brigade headquarters were disbanded in favor of a structure containing three separate regimental commands reporting directly to the division headquarters, as well as four field artillery battalions under a division artillery headquarters, with the engineer, medical, and quartermaster regiments also reduced to battalions.
+The 158th Infantry Regiment had already sailed after the Japanese attack on Pearl Harbor to Panama to reinforce the defenses of the Panama Canal Zone.
+The regiment arrived in Panama on 2 January 1942 and was officially relieved from assignment to the 45th Division on 11 February 1942.
+With the reorganization the division was renamed 45th Infantry Division.
+Afterwards the 45th Infantry Division was composed of the following units: